ktiays/Respring/README.md

 An open-source implementation of SwiftUI's `Spring` animation.

 This repository aims to provide an interface and behavior identical to SwiftUI's native `Spring` implementation.
-This package allows you to use `Spring` to drive your animations without relying on SwiftUI.
+This package allows you to use `Spring` to drive your animations without depending on SwiftUI.

 ## Usage